ofiwg/libfabric/man/fi_tagged.3.md

 operation per call through the use of flags.
 The fi_trecvmsg function takes a struct fi_msg_tagged as input.

-## fi_tsearch

-The function fi_tsearch determines if a message with the specified tag with ignore mask from an optionally supplied source address has been received and is buffered by the provider.
-The fi_tsearch call is only available on endpoints with provider allocated buffering enabled (see fi_rx_attr total_buffered_recv).
-The fi_tsearch operation may complete asynchronously or immediately, depending on the underlying provider implementation.

-By default, a single message may be matched by multiple search operations.
-The user can restrict a message to matching with a single fi_tsearch call by using the FI_CLAIM flag to control the search.
-When set, FI_CLAIM indicates that when a search successfully finds a matching message, the message is claimed by caller.
-Subsequent searches cannot find the same message, although they may match other messages that have the same tag.

-An application can request that a buffered message be discarded by using the FI_DISCARD flag as part of the search.
-When set, FI_DISCARD indicates that any matching message be dropped.

 # FLAGS

 The fi_trecvmsg and fi_tsendmsg calls allow the user to specify flags